ProjetPP/Documentation/python-module-tutorial.md

 ```
 Please provide a nice name for your plugin.
 It should be a valid name for a folder name, so please use only alphanumerical characters and underscores.
-name> PPP-OSM
-Please provide a nice name for your plugin.
-It should be a valid name for a folder name, so please use only alphanumerical characters and underscores.
 name> OSM
 Please provide a package name for your plugin.
 It should be a valid name for a Python package, so please use only lowercase letters.
 name> ppp_osm